 The KCCP has brought together community members to take action on increasing access and improving mental health care in Kalamazoo.
 The University of Michigan Depression Center provides consultation with the program.

-We invite you to join in providing startup funding for this important community project.
+We invite you to join in providing funding for this important community program.
 The Kalamazoo Collaborative Care Program will be implemented in one pilot clinic within Kalamazoo and then disseminated to other practices in the community.
-Gifts to the project will allow for implementation, project evaluation, and site dissemination.
+Gifts to the program will allow for implementation, program evaluation, and site dissemination.

 Help Kalamazoo take its next steps towards this goal of providing accessible and outstanding mental health care in its primary care clinics and bring about this remarkable vision of ensuring everyone has access to much needed services.

 Give now at http://mywmu.com/kccpfund or by clicking the button above, or checks* may be made out to WMU Homer Stryker M.D.
 School of Medicine and mailed to:

 1903 W. Michigan Avenue